 No Knead Onion Dinner Rolls

-Remove plastic wrap.
-Brush the top of the dough with remaining 1 Tbsp melted butter, spread caramelized onions evenly over top of rolls if using, and sprinkle dry onion soup mix evenly over the top of the rolls.
+- Remove plastic wrap.
+Brush the top of the dough with remaining 1 tablespoon melted butter, spread caramelized onions evenly over top of rolls if using, and sprinkle dry onion soup mix evenly over the top of the rolls.

 - Bake at 400 degrees for about 35-40 minutes.
 Lay a sheet of foil over the top of the rolls after about 15 minutes.
 (The butter topping and onions have a tendency to burn).
 The rolls should sound a bit hollow when you tap them when they are done.